Bodhinaut/ruby_codewars/README.md

 The right side is {10,-80,10,10,15,35}
 They both are equal to 0 when added.
 (Empty arrays are equal to 0 in this problem) Index 0 is the place where the left side and right side are equal.

+### pig_latin
+*Move the first letter of each word to the end of it, then add "ay" to the end of the word.
+Leave punctuation marks untouched.